Wednesday, September 27, 2023

 Since we were doing well in getting toward our end destination that day which was Montemerano I decided to instead of heading to our final destination and driving back to Pitigliano pronounced "Pit" "ee" "Glee" "anno" that we'd take a slightly different route to Pitigliano and see it first.

-This is what we saw as we came around the corner, a walled city that just stands out like it was carved from the rock.
+The above photo is what we saw as we came around the corner, a walled city that just stands out like it was carved from the rock.

 We quickly found a bike parking spot and began to tour this impressive walled city.